NguyenQuocAnDev27/easy-booking/README.md

 - Link:

 ## 📱 Features

-- Auto show list hotel is available around user.
-- Custom Component (using only Pure component)
-- Custom Animation Bottom Navigator
-- Feature 4
-- Feature 5
+- Auto Show Hotel List: Displays a list of available hotels based on the user’s location or preferences.
+- Custom Components: The app uses only pure components for improved performance and reusability.
+- Custom Bottom Navigation Animation: Provides a smooth animation for the bottom navigation to enhance user experience.
+- Hotel Details: Users can view detailed information about each hotel, including amenities, pricing, and ratings.
+- Booking Flow: Allows users to select dates, enter personal details, and complete bookings seamlessly.
+- User Authentication: Users can sign up, log in, and manage their profile within the app.

 ## 🛠️ Technologies Used
+- React Native: The framework for building cross-platform mobile apps.
-- React Native
+- Expo: A toolset for building and deploying React Native apps quickly.
-- Expo
-- Redux
-- Supabase
-- Reanimated
+- Redux: State management for handling app data efficiently.
+- Supabase: Backend service used for managing user data, hotel details, and bookings.
+- Reanimated: Used for smooth animations and transitions within the app.
+- React Navigation: Navigation library to handle routing and transitions in the app.